Mohammad-Reza Tavassoli

-Ayatollah Mohammad Reza Tavassoli (محمدرضا توسلی) (1931–2008) was an influential Iranian theologian, reformist politician, and a close associate of Ayatollah Ruhollah Khomeini.Tavassoli was a member of the Expediency Discernment Council of the Islamic Republic of Iran.
+Ayatollah Mohammad Reza Tavassoli (محمدرضا توسلی; 1931 – 16 February 2008) was an influential Iranian theologian, reformist politician, a close associate of Ayatollah Ruhollah Khomeini, and was the first chief of staff of the Office of the Supreme Leader of Iran from 1979 to 1989.
+Tavassoli was a member of the Expediency Discernment Council of the Islamic Republic of Iran.
 He belonged to the Militant Clerics League.
 Ayatollah Tavassoli simultaneously held a seat in the 3rd Assembly of Experts.

 Tavassoli died on 16 February 2008, from a heart attack, while delivering a speech to the Expediency Council.
 He was 77 years old at the time of his death.